 Cyclonic Impact Resistance from Wind-Borne Debris

 Parts of a building envelope (cladding, doors, windows) may be required to resist windborne debris according to AS/NZS 1170.2: 2011 and Technical Note No. 4, ‘Simulated windborne debris impact testing of building envelope components’, Cyclone Testing Station, James Cook University.
 These standards specify debris impact loading by timber member of 4kg mass with nominal cross-section of 100mm x 50mm and 8mm diameter spherical steel balls.
-BOULEVARD™ (walling) cyclonic assemblies have been evaluated to effectively resist cyclonic wind-borne debris for wind region C and D when used in conjunction with 19mm plywood or KF40® backing, refer to the relevant fixing requirements for BOULEVARD™.
+BOULEVARD™ (walling) cyclonic assemblies have been evaluated to effectively resist cyclonic wind-borne debris for wind region C and D when used in conjunction with plywood or KF40® backing for walling applications.
+Please refer to the relevant fixing requirements for BOULEVARD™.

 Boulevard™ provides a water screen only and needs to be fitted on a water tight barrier.
 This may consist of a precast wall or steel sheeting backing, such as Panelform™, or another waterproof membrane like heavy duty roof sarking.
 Prior to commencement ensure the surface that the system is being fixed to is free of sharp edges and in the correct plane.

 If the membrane is to be fixed before the 40mm batten use the following procedures.
 It is recommended that the membrane be Panelform™ as this will allow the membrane to be made watertight without the chance of movement and vibration.

 Fixing of the Membrane